cgw2023/SinglePlayerSleep/README.md

 Due to inactivity on the plugin, I have compiled it for 1.12 and removed mcstats.

+New features have now been added, and several improvements to the code.
+See changelog for details.

 1.12 download link: https://github.com/coldcode69/SinglePlayerSleep/raw/master/SinglePlayerSleep.jar

 ----